mohithnd/temp/README.md

 21. `git add .` -> This command will add all files from workign repo to staging area.

 22. `git pull <remote name> <branch name>` -> Downloads latest changes from the branch of the mentioned remote in your local repo.

+Merge conflics can occur if multiple people try to make changes to the same file, and then collaborate.